 Named as one of TIME's most influential people, Conor McGregor just became a little more notorious.
-What better time to take a look at the life and style of this Dublin character - wait 'til you hear what he did for his parents!
+What better time to take a look at the life and style of this Dublin character.

 The man's got style, there's no doubt about it.
 Whether he's rocking a custom made three piece suit, a Gucci mink or Jimmy Choo dress slippers - McGregor knows how to present himself to the public and TIME magazine has noticed.